 At the same time, we seek to develop, enhance and nurture high level literacy and reading skills.
 UNIS libraries are proud to challenge students to expand their horizon as readers.
 We encourage enthusiasm for books and reading from the emergent reader to the accomplished one.

-The library has an articulated K-12 curriculum which underscores these two skills and which ties in with the general curriculum.
+The library has an articulated PK-12 curriculum that underscores these two skills and that ties in with the general curriculum.
 Library faculty work collaboratively with grade teachers to integrate grade appropriate library skills with the subjects taught.

 Second and Third Language Study